Update Phase 2: domestic supports — amber, blue and green boxes

 This briefing document explains current agricultural issues raised before and in the current negotiations.
 It has been prepared by the Information and Media Relations Division of the WTO Secretariat to help public understanding about the agriculture negotiations.
 It is not an official record of the negotiations.

-Amber box domestic supports back to top
+Amber box domestic supports

 See also Phase 1.
 Some countries have proposed steeper cuts on higher levels of support, with some disaggregation according to products (current amber box reductions are aggregates over all products).
 Some countries want amber box subsidies to eventually be eliminated completely.